-This professional development seminar will offer participants the opportunity to gain insight into the German education system, its history and philosophical underpinning in order to enrich their own teaching and reinforce their motivation to engage in transatlantic dialogue and exchange.
-Furthermore, the program seeks to provide new perspectives on education and cultural understanding, including a comparative look at both the U.S. and the German educational systems and societies.
+This professional development seminar will offer participants the opportunity to gain insight into the German education system with the goal of enriching their own teaching and fostering transatlantic dialogue.
+The program seeks to provide new perspectives on education and enhancing cultural understanding, including a comparative look at both the U.S. and the German educational systems and societies.
 As a result of the participants’ experience in Germany, their school communities will be able to strengthen their own global awareness and become a prominent member of the world-wide Fulbright network.

-In detail, the participants will receive an overview of the contemporary German school and university system while discussing the current situation in the state of Bavaria as a case-study.
-The seminar also analyses the recent educational reforms as a result of private and public sector demands for a workforce in a global competition.
-Emphasis will be placed on teacher education, effective policies to raise standards and ensure good practices as well as on exchange activities as a strategy to “internationalize” German schools.
-The syllabus also covers current and controversial issues such as the growing diversity of the student population and the refugee situation in Germany and Europe.
-The participants will also get a chance to have a look behind the scenes of school administration.
+The participants will receive an overview of the contemporary German school and higher education system while discussing the current situation in the state of Bavaria as a case-study.
+The seminar also analyses the recent educational reforms as a result of private and public sector demands for skilled workforce in the context of global competition.

-The seminar is open to primary and secondary school teachers of all subjects and from all public and private primary and secondary schools.
-The program will be conducted in English.
+The seminar is open to primary and secondary school teachers of all subjects and from all public and private primary and secondary schools in the U.S. The program will be conducted in English.